alvarotrigo/fullPage.js/README.md

 ```

 In order to prevent fullpage.js from creating the scrollbar in certain sections or slides use the class `fp-noscroll`.
 For example: `<div class="section fp-noscroll">`

+You can also prevent scrolloverflow from getting applied on responsive mode when using `fp-auto-height-responsive` in the section element.

 - `scrollOverflowReset`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 When set to `true` it scrolls up the content of the section/slide with scroll bar when leaving to another vertical section.
 This way the section/slide will always show the start of its content even when scrolling from a section under it.